kckeiks/pf-rs/README.md

 `pf-rs` allows you to easily create and maintain packet filters.
-You can specify the criteria for your filter via filter rules, that use Layer 3 & 4 header information, and `pf-rs` will create an eBPF program and attach it the XDP hook for fast packet filtering.
+You can specify the criteria for your filter via filter rules, that use Layer 3 & 4 header information, and `pf-rs` will create an eBPF program and attach it to the XDP hook for fast packet filtering.

 The syntax to specify the rules was inspired by OpenBSD's pf.